wahyd4/vscode-plugin-recent-files/README.md

 ## Notice

 Due to the VSCode `Go to file` command already have this functionality, so I am not going to maintain this plugin any more.
-You can have what you have in Intellij just by modifying the keybindings.json in VSCode
+You can have what you already had in Intellij just by modifying the keybindings.json in VSCode

  ![vscode](https://github.com/wahyd4/vscode-plugin-recent-files/raw/master/update.png)